Universiteit Leiden

 Curriculum vitae

-Maria’s research is situated in comparative literature, literary and cultural theory, conceptual history, Modern Greek literature and culture, English, Dutch, and postcolonial literature.
-In her work, she tries to bring literature, art, and other forms of cultural expression to bear on urgent societal questions (post-9/11 processes of othering, debates on terrorism, intersecting crises, post-truth) and to situate the study of local cases in global debates and transnational frameworks.
-Her projects are usually structured around concepts (e.g., barbarism, crisis, futurity, spectrality, the ‘weird’), which serve as flexible methodological tools for interdisciplinary research: concepts shift across periods, media, and cultures, shape experiences of the past, present, and future, and can shed light on complex sociocultural developments.
-In her current research, she proposes the term ‘weird turn’ to look at contemporary mobilizations of the concept of the weird in fiction, ecology, protest cultures, and other domains (see “Weird Futures” below).
-Since 2014, she has also been working on the concept of crisis, scrutinizing contemporary crisis rhetoric in Greece, Europe, and the Mediterranean, as well as alternative ‘grammars’ and imaginaries emerging from recent crisis-scapes.
-In another long-term project, which started from her PhD dissertation and evolved into a collaborative project (completed in 2022), she explored the workings of the concept of barbarism in cultural theory, literature, and public rhetoric in modernity, especially since 1989.
+Maria’s research is situated in comparative literature, literary and cultural theory, conceptual history, Modern Greek literature and culture, and Anglophone literature.
+In her work, she tries to bring literature, art, and other forms of cultural expression to bear on urgent societal questions (post-9/11 processes of othering, debates on terrorism, intersecting crises, post-truth, the environmental crisis) and to situate the study of local cases in global debates and transnational frameworks.
+Her projects are usually structured around concepts (e.g., barbarism, crisis, futurity, spectrality, the weird), which serve as flexible methodological tools for interdisciplinary research.
+In her current research, she proposes the term ‘weird turn’ to study contemporary ‘spillovers’ of the genre of the weird in ecology, politics, science, scholarship and other domains (see “Weird Turn” below).
+Since 2014, part of her work has revolved around crisis rhetoric and alternative ‘grammars’ and imaginaries emerging from recent crisis-scapes, particularly in Greece, Europe, and the Mediterranean.
+In another long-term project, which started from her Ph.D. dissertation and evolved into a collaborative project (completed in 2023), she explored the workings of the figure of the barbarian in cultural theory, literature, culture, and public rhetoric in European modernity.
 The work of the Greek poet C.P.
 Cavafy has also been a constant reference point in her work since 2005.
-She recently completed a monograph on the ‘spectral’ in Cavafy’s poetics and his poetry’s contemporary afterlives (Specters of Cavafy; forthcoming 2023).
+She recently completed a monograph on spectrality in Cavafy’s poetics and his poetry’s contemporary afterlives (Specters of Cavafy; 2024).

 For her research projects and key publications, see below or visit her academia.edu page: https://leidenuniv.academia.edu/MariaBoletsi